nrfconnect/sdk-nrf/include/supl_os_client.rst

 SUPL session
 ============

-Before starting a SUPL session, the application must initialize the SUPL client library by calling the :cpp:func:`supl_init` function of the SUPL client OS integration library.
+Before starting a SUPL session, the application must initialize the SUPL client library by calling the :c:func:`supl_init` function of the SUPL client OS integration library.
 Once the library is initialized, any number of subsequent SUPL sessions can be executed with the same set of initialized parameters.

-To start the SUPL session, the application must call the :cpp:func:`supl_session` function of the SUPL client OS integration library.
+To start the SUPL session, the application must call the :c:func:`supl_session` function of the SUPL client OS integration library.
 The library then creates the necessary parameters and starts the SUPL session in the SUPL client library.
 The SUPL client OS integration library abstracts the details of the :ref:`supl_client_lib` away from the user.